 This revenue source continues to decline as landline usage decreases.
-Preliminary results from the National Center for Health Statistics' January - June 2020 National Health Interview Survey (NHIS), released February 2021, indicate that the number of American homes with only wireless telephones continues to grow.
-The survey states that 62.5% of adults lived in wireless-only households.
+Preliminary results from the National Center for Health Statistics' July-December 2019 National Health Interview Survey (NHIS), released September 2020, indicate that the number of American homes with only wireless telephones continues to grow.
+The survey states that nearly two-thirds of American homes (60.3%) had only wireless telephones.
 Additionally, the Commonwealth's 2020--2022 biennium budget provides an annual deposit10 to the Commonwealth's general fund of \$2 million each year, further reducing the revenue that is allocated to the localities.
-Communications Sales & Use Tax revenue is projected to continue to decline in FY 2021 and the outyears as uncertainty remains as to when this revenue will level out.
+This revenue source is projected to continue to decline in FY 2021 and the outyears as uncertainty remains as to when this revenue source will level out.